-Whilst Cayman is undoubtedly a world apart from the City, the deals, the cases, and the clients are the same.
+While Cayman is undoubtedly a world apart from city life, the deals, the cases, the stakes are the same.
 As a Cayman lawyer you will frequently be instructed by major onshore law firms, offering opinions on sometimes very technical aspects of offshore law.
-The work is entirely international and whilst New York and London are still the lifeblood of the island, China, India, the Middle East, Latin America and Russia are all strong sources of work.
+The work is entirely international and while New York and London are still the lifeblood of the island, China, India, the Middle East and Latin America are all strong sources of work.

-On a day to day basis there will of course be some differences.
-You will be working on Cayman law for starters, and whilst it is heavily based on English law there will be differences.
-You will also notice that the volume of matters you advise on increases dramatically whilst the elements of the matter that concern you shrink.
+On a day-to-day basis there will of course be some differences.
+You will be working on Cayman law for starters, and while it is heavily based on English common law there are differences.
+You may also notice that the volume of matters you advise on increases while the elements of the matter that concern you shrink.

-On the plus side, you can expect to spend less time on the heavyweight documentation than you would do onshore, but you will need to be confident juggling a number of demands, and the ability to think on your feet will be priceless.
-You will also need to be comfortable (usually) taking a somewhat more peripheral role on the deal/case rather than
+On the plus side, you can expect to spend less time on the heavyweight documentation than you would do onshore, but you will need to be confident juggling multiple demands, and the ability to think on your feet will be priceless.
+You will also need, at times, to be comfortable taking a more peripheral role on the deal/case rather than

 being at the core of it, although for most associates this is offset by the fact that their personal level of responsibility increases.

-Salaries vary but the leading firms pay very well and even those moving from a top City firm will almost certainly gain financially when you consider that there is no direct taxation.
+Salaries vary but the top firms pay very well and even those moving from a well-paid onshore role will almost certainly gain financially when you consider that there is no direct taxation.
 Several firms also have lucrative bonus schemes that allow those who perform well to enhance their earnings.
-One word of caution, the cost of living is high as all goods are imported so that will offset some of your tax-gain, but in general, if joining a larger firm, this should be a good move for you financially.
+One word of caution, the cost of living is high as all goods are imported so that will offset some of your tax-gain, but in general, this should be a good move for you financially.